gengkunling/Auto-regressive-Laguerre-Volterra-Network/README.md

 # Modeling Hodgkin-Huxley Equations with Autoregressive Sparse Laguerre-Volterra Network (ASLVN)

-Here is the implementation of Autoregressive  sparse  LVN  (ASLVN) in Matlab.
+Here is the implementation of Autoregressive Sparse  LVN  (ASLVN) in Matlab.
 ASLVN is the extension of the [LVN](https://github.com/gengkunling/Laguerre-Volterra-Network) that is able to model nonlinear systems that exhibit transitions in dynamic states, such as the classic Hodgkin–Huxley (H-H) equations.

+The Laguerre-Volterra Network (LVN) is an advanced method to analyze time seires data and the nonlinear dynamic relationships in the systems.

+LVN combines the idea of Laguerre kernel expansions with Artificial Neural Network (ANN).
+The Laguerre kernel expansions can be viewed as 1-D convolutional layer in the time domain.

+Unlike Long short-term memory (LSTM) network, LVN is very compact and can learn the nonlinear dynamic patterns from a very limited amount of data.

 ## To run this program: